airslice/czml-writer-wiki/CZML/ViewFrom.md

 **cartesian** - [[Cartesian3Value]]

-The camera location specified as a three-dimensional Cartesian value `[X, Y, Z]`, in the East (x), North (y), Up (z) reference frame relative to the object's position.
+The offset specified as a three-dimensional Cartesian value `[X, Y, Z]`.

 **reference** - [[ReferenceValue]]

-The camera location specified as a reference to another property.
+The offset specified as a reference to another property.